 - What is a bounced check?

-- What happens when my check bounces?
+- What happens next?

 - They sued me.
 Can I still settle?

 - What if the collection agency does not follow the law?

 - How can someone collect a debt from me?

 - How else does the law protect me?

 A "bounced" or dishonored check is one you write but cannot pay for, usually because there is not enough in your bank account to cover it.
 Writing bad checks is a crime in Washington.
 RCW 9A.56.060.